 National Parks in California

 With 9 in total, California is the state with the most national parks in the USA.
 If you pack your tent and camping supplies, you can stay busy for a lifetime.
 As I mentioned in the Yosemite section, make sure to buy an American the Beautiful Pass to see multiple parks for $80.

 - Yosemite – Yosemite is ground zero inspiration for naturalists, climbers, and photographers.
 Here are some of the most imposing, most dramatic, and most beautiful rock walls in the entire world.
 There are plenty of ways to get into the backcountry with a permit.

 - Kings Canyon/Sequoia – Two separate national parks that are located right next to each other.
 Staying in Sequoia National Park is especially popular amongst nature lovers as it’s famous for its towering sequoia trees e.g. General Sherman, Mariposa Grove, and Tunnel Tree.
 Kings Canyon is a craggy, mountainous terrain that is typical of the High Sierra.
 Lake Marjorie in Kings is one of the most beautiful places in California.
 Much less visited than Yosemite, you can really get off the grid around here.

 - Death Valley – One of the lowest and hottest places on Earth!
 Characterized by high mountains, surreal geology, and the tallest dunes in North America.
 Visit Dante’s View, Mesquite Dunes, and Zabriskie Point.

-- Joshua Tree - Very popular place for boulderers, trad rock climbers, and Los Angeles weekenders.
-Very unique flora and fauna and arguably the best stargazing in the state make Joshua one of the best places to pitch up a tent in California.
+- Joshua Tree – Very popular place for boulderers, trad rock climbers, and Los Angeles weekenders.
+Unique flora and fauna and arguably the best stargazing in the state make Joshua one of the best places to pitch up a tent in California.

 - Redwood – One of the lushest and most ancient places in California.
 Hike around the tall Redwoods and coastal range.